FK Sarajevo: USD Bosna

 Sarajevo maintains a close relationship with USD Bosna (English: University Sport Society Bosna; Univerzitetsko sportsko društvo Bosna), founded on 7 December 1947, to organize university student sports clubs in Sarajevo.
 USD Bosna was the largest sports society in the Socialist Republic of Bosnia and Herzegovina, with teams in 19 sports.
-Notable members include KK Bosna Visit Sarajevo, which won the Euroleague Basketball title in 1979 and RK Bosna Sarajevo, which reached the 1/8 finals of the EHF Champions League in 2011.
+Notable members include KK Bosna, which won the Euroleague Basketball title in 1979 and RK Bosna Sarajevo, which reached the 1/8 finals of the EHF Champions League in 2011.

 This relationship is rooted in their shared maroon and white club colours, leading KK Bosna to attract most of its fan base from FK Sarajevo during its rise in the mid and late 1970s.
 Over time, the two became colloquially interchangeable, with Sarajevo's organized ultras group, Horde Zla, supporting both teams, forming a so-called Maroon Family.
 Although RK Bosna was not a major player in Yugoslav handball, its post-war rise was strongly supported by Horde Zla.

 On 29 August 2013, FK Sarajevo and RK Bosna Sarajevo signed a cooperation agreement to strengthen ties among the Maroon Family.
 A similar agreement was signed between Sarajevo and KK Bosna Visit Sarajevo on 6 November 2013, formalizing their forty-year relationship.